theJayTea/WritingTools/README.md

 If you prefer to run the program directly from the `main.py` file, follow these OS-specific instructions.

-The code in the macOS folder is outdated, but will work on macOS.
-The code in the Windows_and_Linux folder is actively supported and significantly improved, and has been refactored to be cross-platform so it may work on macOS too!

 **1. Download the Code**
 - Click the download button:
    ![image](https://github.com/user-attachments/assets/4c6cab79-4918-451c-9ad1-1bbcf8472275)